 The information provided in this tutorial is confidential, for use only by you, the purchaser.
 Certainly, you can reproduce the finished cake pops / product(s) for your own use, including for sale at whatever price you choose.
 However, sharing techniques, recipes (if included), or any other content covered in the tutorial is strictly prohibited.
 Do not "reteach" the techniques.
 Do not share the supply list or the links within it.
 Do not discuss, or ask questions about, the techniques shown with anyone other than Becca Aronowitz, the creator.
-This includes engagement in forums such as Facebook groups, as well as posting work-in-progress, behind-the-scenes, and similar "DIY-style" content on social media platforms like Instagram, Facebook, and Twitter.
+This includes engagement in forums such as Facebook groups, as well as posting work-in-progress, behind-the-scenes, and similar "DIY-style" content on social media platforms like Instagram, Facebook, TikTok, YouTube and Twitter.

 To be clear: you can post videos, pictures, etc of your finished product(s), but do not show the creation of the product(s) or share the resources included in the supply list.

 Your purchase of this tutorial serves as an agreement to the terms above.

 Immediately after purchase, you'll receive an email with links to all the digital content.
 For that reason, no refunds can be offered.